oroinc/documentation/commerce/user_guide/getting_started/activities/activities_add_attachment.rst

    - Leave a comment, if necessary.

    - Define the attachment owner.

-Only the owner and users with whose roles that enable management/viewing of the owner's attachments will be able to manage/view the attachment.
+   .. note:: Only the owner is able to manage and view the attachment, unless certain users were assigned roles that give them permissions to manage/view this owner's attachment.

    .. image:: /user_guide/img/getting_started/activities/add_attachment_form.png